Diyura-Sasitharan/SQL/README.md

 # Diyura Sasitharan's SQL Portfolio
 Welcome to my SQL portfolio!
 This code repository contains examples of SQL I've written.
-Feel free to take a look and reach out if you have any questions.
+Feel free to take a look and reach out if you have any questions: diyura.s@outlook.com
-email: diyura.s@outlook.com